naqirizvi/naqirizvi/README.md

 ###

-👋 Hi there, I am a computer engineer and have experience in working in many startups as technical Lead and Cloud Engineer👨‍💻.
+👋 Hey!
+Nice to see you.
+Myself Naqi, I am a computer engineer and have experience in working in many startups as technical Lead and Cloud Engineer👨‍💻.
 Interested in making life easier by creating utility tools.
-Fascinated about space.
+Fascinated about space. 👾

 - 😄 Pronouns: He/His/Him
 - 🔭 I’m currently working at Rocket 🚀